lavellehatcherjr/GlowReadTTS/README.md

 ## Features

-- **Browser TTS Voices** - Use your system's built-in text-to-speech voices, completely free and offline
-- **AI Voices** - Download once (~95MB), use forever.
-Natural-sounding offline AI voices, no API keys needed
+- **AI Voices** - 15 bundled on-device neural voices (American and British English). ~96MB ships with the extension; no API keys, no downloads, no network calls.
 - **Text Input** - Paste or type any text and hear it read aloud
-- **Selection Reading** - Highlight text on any webpage and read it aloud with highlight-as-you-read
-- **Full Page Reading** - Read an entire webpage aloud with sentence-by-sentence highlighting
-- **PDF Support** - Upload a PDF and extract text for reading aloud
-- **File Upload** - Upload .txt, .md, .json, or .csv files to read aloud
-- **Right-Click Menu** - Select text, right-click, choose "Read with GlowReadTTS"
+- **Right-Click Reading** - Select text on any webpage, right-click, choose "Read with GlowReadTTS" - with highlight-as-you-read on the page
+- **On-Page Stop Button** - A floating Stop button appears top-right of the page during right-click reads, so you can halt without opening the popup
-- **Speed Control** - Adjust reading speed from 0.25x to 4x
+- **Speed Control** - Adjust reading speed from 0.25x to 2x
-- **Voice Selection** - Choose from browser voices or downloaded AI voices
+- **Performance Toggle** - Optional selection-driven pre-warm so the first right-click read of a session starts in ~1–2 s (default ON; switch off in Settings to keep idle RAM minimal)
-- **Privacy First** - All processing happens locally.
-No data collection.
-No analytics.
-No accounts.
+- **Privacy First** - 100% local processing.
+No data collection, no analytics, no accounts, no network calls.
-- **Offline Mode** - Browser TTS and AI voices both work without internet
+- **Offline Mode** - Works fully offline (the AI model is bundled in the extension package)

 ## Installation